Determining the Dark Matter distribution in galaxies with Deep Learning: Creation of the mock observations

-The above settings were used to run a Monte-Carlo simulation of radiative transfer for $10^7$ photon packets, which is significantly higher than what was used in~\cite{RodriguezGomez2019} -- the reason for this difference is the fact that we assume the sources are significantly closer and hence better resolved.
+The above settings are used to run a Monte-Carlo simulation of radiative transfer for $10^7$ photon packets, which is significantly higher than what was used in~\cite{RodriguezGomez2019} -- the reason for this difference is the fact that we assume the sources are significantly closer and hence better resolved.
 Similarly, we use a frame instrument with 1000 logarithmically spaced bins in the range between 0.01 and 3.7 $\mu \s{m}$, which leads to significantly better spectral resolution.
-Finally, the resulting data cube is convolved with the SDSS U, G, R, I and Z broadband filters to obtain the corresponding images of stellar light distribution.
-It is worth emphasizing that this procedure yields idealized photometric images for the simulated galaxies.
-To produce realistic mock observations, one needs to additionally add the distortion effects associated with seeing and sky background.
-Therefore, we convolve each image with a Gaussian point spread function (PSF) with an appropriate width for a given band, which we adopt from the SDSS DR16~\footnote{\href{https://www.sdss.org/dr16/imaging/other_info/}{\url{https://www.sdss.org/dr16/imaging/other_info/}}}.
-Similarly, we include the effect of sky background by adding random Gaussian noise to each pixel, where the appropriate mean and variance for each band were again taken from SDSS DR16$^2$.
-The adopted PSF and median sky brightness are summarized in Table~\ref{tab:obs_corrections}.
-Examples of the final output images are shown in Figure~\ref{fig:SDSS}.
+Finally, the resulting data cube is convolved with the five SDSS \textit{ugriz} broadband filters to obtain the corresponding images of the optical stellar light emission.